Literacy Volunteers of America, Essex & Passaic Counties, NJ Inc.

 Board of Trustees

-Jordan Fried, Treasurer
+Jordan Fried, President

-Jamie Stieger, Secretary
+Jamie Stieger, Treasurer

 Executive Director, Administration & Finance, Francois-Xavier Bagnoud Center, Rutgers, The State University of New Jersey